mutulili/cryptobot/README.md

 3. Use `/channel` to post to the @legitairdropsfb channel
 4. Use `/stop` to stop updates

-The bot will automatically fetch crypto data from CoinGecko API and format it nicely for Telegram.
+The bot will automatically fetch crypto data from CoinMarketCap API and format it nicely for Telegram.

 ## Hosting Options